 Signal Interference

 Interference can disrupt data transmission and cause connectivity issues.
-Ensure that data cables are routed away from sources of electromagnetic interference, such as power cables, fluorescent lights, and electronic devices.
-Consider using shielded or fibre optic cables to minimise the impact of interference.
+To minimise the impact of interference, ensure that data cables are routed away from sources of electromagnetic interference, such as power cables, fluorescent lights, and electronic devices.
+Consider using shielded or fibre optic cables.

 Faulty Cables